oheger/stream-sync/README.md

 In the existing folders, however, (which are on level 1 and greater) full sync operations are applied; so all changes done on a specific project folder are transferred to the backup medium.

+**Interrupt and resume long-running sync processes**

+As described under _Sync log files_, with the correct options sync processes can be stopped at any time and resumed at a later point in time.
+The first step is to generate a so-called _sync log_, i.e. a file containing the operations to be executed to sync the structures in question:

+`Sync /path/to/source /path/to/dest --apply NONE --log /data/sync.log`

+This command does not change anything in the destination structure, but only creates a file _/data/sync.log_ with a textual description of the operations to execute.
+(Such files have a pretty straight-forward structure.
+Each line represents an operation including an action and the element affected.)

+Now another sync process can be started that takes this log file as input.
+To keep track on the progress that is made, a second log file has to be written - the _progress log_:

+`Sync /path/to/source /path/to/dest --sync-log /data/sync.log --log /data/progress.log`

+This process can be interrupted and later started again with the same command line.
+It will execute the operations listed in the sync log, but ignore the ones contained in the progress log.
+Therefore, the whole sync process can be split in a number of incremental sync processes.

 ## Architecture
 The Stream Sync tool makes use of [Reactive streams](http://www.reactive-streams.org/)